shivanshdave/2020-432/classes/class15/README.md

 6. [Homework 6](https://github.com/THOMASELOVE/2020-432/tree/master/homework/hw06) is also optional, and also due 2020-05-04 if you want to do it.
 I hope you will enjoy it.
 7. I have also revised the plan for determining course grades, and [discuss the new approach here](http://bit.ly/432-2020-grading-plan).

-## What Hasn't Happened Yet?

-Grading on Project 1 has taken a back seat.

-- I completed initial portfolio review for every project, and final portfolio review for a few before things got a bit out of control.
-I have also reviewed only a couple of the project posters.
-- I will complete all of the remaining portfolio reviews first, then move to the posters.
-- It's going to take quite a while, and I'll have to update you further at our next class.

 ## Announcements

 1. **COVID-19** I am compiling some [Data and Resources related to COVID-19](https://github.com/THOMASELOVE/2020-432/blob/master/covid19resources.md) to help you with Homework 5, and to point you to some potentially useful materials.